-Changing the default password is enforced at first login.
-For details on password changes, see Change Password (on page 135).
+Changing the default password to strong password is enforced at first login.
+For details on password changes, see Change Password (on page 177).

-Step 3: Add KX Devices (without CC-SG integration)
+Step 3: Add KX/SX Devices (without CC-SG integration)

 If you are not integrating your User Station with CC-SG, proceed with this step.
-If you want to integrate CC-SG, see CommandCenter Secure Gateway Integration (on page 159).
+If you want to integrate CC-SG, see CommandCenter Secure Gateway Integration (on page 201).

-If the User Station is connected to a non-DHCP network, you must manually configure the network settings prior to adding KX Devices.
-See Basic Network Settings (on page 21).
+If the User Station is connected to a non-DHCP network, you must manually configure the network settings prior to adding KX and SX Devices.
+See Basic Network Settings (on page 61).

-When you are not using CC-SG integration, KX Devices are added in the User Station Configuration window.
+When you are not using CC-SG integration, KX and SX Devices are added in the User Station Configuration window.

-► To add KX Devices:
+To add KX/SX Devices: